Phoelionix/AC4DC/Notes.md

         - increasing time steps is helpful.
 For x = 5, going from 20k -> 100k steps moved divergence from t=-9.97 to t=-9.8552
         - Finess of grid points in 5-10 eV region doesn't seem to help, but it can make it break earlier with more of them.

-10-50   | sharp MB peak  (it's about 6 eV for carbon, I need to check if higher for heavier elements?) - The sharpness of this peak is hidden by a log scale.
+10-50   | Sharp MB peak  - The sharpness of this peak is hidden by a log scale.
-50-200  | boringly smooth
+50-200  | Smooth for the early stages.
+However too few grid points here leads to crashes later.
+Worth running simulation in two parts with different grid points if this happens.
+(Still implementing)
 200-500 | Auger peak region, wider than MB peak on a linear scale, but sharper logarithmically.  (carbon peak 337 eV, I need to check why not ~ 270 eV)
 500-3000/4500| transition region
 3000-4000, 4500-6500| photoelectron delta-like peak, sharper than MB peak.
 Mainly made up of ionised core electrons for Carbon, but for heavier elements like Sulfur, the ionisation cross-section for higher shells is large enough that colder photoelectrons dominate.
 (To illustrate, in 1 fs for Carbon the median ionic charge is +1.
 For Sulfur, it's +8-+9.)